Medieval football: 16th century

 Although many sixteenth-century references to football are disapproving or dwell upon its dangers, there are two notable departures from this view.
-First, Sir Thomas Elyot (although previously a critic of the game) advocates "footeball" as part of what he calls vehement exercise in his Castel of Helth published in 1534.
+First, Elyot (although previously a critic of the game) advocates "footeball" as part of what he calls vehement exercise in his Castel of Helth published in 1534.
 Secondly English headmaster Richard Mulcaster provides in his 1581 publication Positions Wherein Those Primitive Circumstances Be Examined, Which Are Necessarie for the Training up of Children, the earliest evidence of organised, refereed football for small teams playing in formation.

 The first reference to football in Ireland occurs in the Statute of Galway of 1527, which allowed the playing of football and archery but banned " 'hokie' – the hurling of a little ball with sticks or staves" as well as other sports.
 (The earliest recorded football match in Ireland was one between Louth and Meath, at Slane, in 1712.)

 Apprentices progressing to become master craftsmen in 16th-century Perth traditionally had to pay for a banquet and hold a football match.
 The oldest surviving ball that might have been used for football games dates to about 1540 and comes from Scotland.
 It is made from leather and a pig's bladder.
 It was discovered in 1981 in the roof structure of the Queen's Chamber, Stirling Castle.
 Whilst other uses for the ball, such as the Italian game pallone, have been suggested, most notably by the National Museum of Scotland, due to its size (diameter 14–16 cm), staff at the Stirling Smith Museum and researchers at the Scottish Football Museum have attributed its use to football, citing the description of the ball used in the Carlisle Castle game of 1568.

 The violence of early football in Scotland is made clear in this sixteenth-century poem on the "beauties of football":